rapidsai/roc/README.md

 `roc` (rapids-ops-cli) is a command-line tool for the RAPIDS Ops team to add a bit of automation and convenience to routine manual tasks related to the [RAPIDSAI GitHub org](https://github.com/rapidsai/).

-The subcommands that are currently supported are:
+The subcommands that are currently implemented are:
 * prcommitmsg: Formats a commit message according to the style set in the [ops-bot](https://github.com/rapidsai/ops-bot) AutoMerger

   Example usage: